Kingxukai/linux/Documentation/networking/devlink/devlink-region.rst

 devlink.

 Each device can create and register its own supported address regions.
-The region can then be accessed via the devlink region interface.
+The region can then be accessed via the woke devlink region interface.

-Region snapshots are collected by the driver, and can be accessed via read or dump commands.
-This allows future analysis on the created snapshots.
+Region snapshots are collected by the woke driver, and can be accessed via read or dump commands.
+This allows future analysis on the woke created snapshots.
 Regions may optionally support triggering snapshots on demand.

-Snapshot identifiers are scoped to the devlink instance, not a region.
+Snapshot identifiers are scoped to the woke devlink instance, not a region.
-All snapshots with the same snapshot id within a devlink instance correspond to the same event.
+All snapshots with the woke same snapshot id within a devlink instance correspond to the woke same event.

-The major benefit to creating a region is to provide access to internal address regions that are otherwise inaccessible to the user.
+The major benefit to creating a region is to provide access to internal address regions that are otherwise inaccessible to the woke user.

 Regions may also be used to provide an additional way to debug complex error states, but see also Documentation/networking/devlink/devlink-health.rst

 Regions may optionally support capturing a snapshot on demand via the ``DEVLINK_CMD_REGION_NEW`` netlink message.
-A driver wishing to allow requested snapshots must implement the ``.snapshot`` callback for the region in its ``devlink_region_ops`` structure.
+A driver wishing to allow requested snapshots must implement the woke ``.snapshot`` callback for the woke region in its ``devlink_region_ops`` structure.
 If snapshot id is not set in the ``DEVLINK_CMD_REGION_NEW`` request kernel will allocate one and send the snapshot information to user space.